 - ½ cup shredded mozzarella $0.50

-- Spray a pie dish with non-stick spray.
-Squeeze the rest of the water out of the spinach and spread it out on the bottom of the pie dish.
-Next add the cooked mushrooms and crumbled feta.
+- Coat a 9-inch pie dish with non-stick spray.
+Place the squeeze-dried spinach in the bottom of the pie dish.
+Place the sautéed mushrooms on top of the spinach, followed by the crumbled feta.

 Step By Step Photos